-If you feel you are ready to go ahead with the process, as the first step kindly register your interest to Troy Woodland at firstname.lastname@example.org.
+If you feel you are ready to go ahead with the process, as the first step kindly communicate your interest to email@example.com.

 IAF Africa offers regular induction sessions in both English and French for new members to learn more about our activities and opportunities, as well as to network with other new and existing members.
-The next Induction session will take place on October 8th.
-If you are a new member, please register for the session here and for further information, please contact Monica Atim
+For more information on these, please contact our Membership & Chapters Lead, John Cornwell.

 A lot of our internal communication takes place in one of several whatsapp groups.
 The Africa group is only for members, whereas several countries and regions have their own groups, often with a larger reach.

-If you have information to share on the website or would like to find out more about the region’s activities, please contact our Communications Lead through Monica Atim
+If you have information to share on the website or would like to find out more about the region’s activities, please contact our Communications Lead through Wim van Schalkwyk.

 About IAF in Africa